 This trail is one of the best traffic-free leisure trails in the UK, accessible for walkers, runners, and cyclists of all abilities.
 The path is paved and has ramps at various points along the way, making it accessible for wheelchair users.
 The trail runs between the village of Buxton and Bakewell, but you can choose to walk just a small part of it.

-When it was constructed in 1863 to form the Midland Railway, this trail faced a lot of opposition.
+The route follows that of the Midland Railway, which was pushed through these mountains in 1863, despite local opposition.
 At the time, cutting through the limestone cliffs was seen as an awful idea, but today the vegetation has grown over the man-made embankments, softening them and allowing the banks to gently blend into the landscape.
 Near these paths is an old cotton mill, the Cressbrook Mill.
 In the early 1800s, the power of the River Wye turned the water wheels, but now the building has been converted into apartments.

 The Monsal Trail itself is steeped in history and only became accessible after the railway was closed and the path opened to the public.
 Enjoy views of Water-Cum-Jolly Dale, a stroll through the well-lit tunnels, or a cup of tea at the ticket office cafe at Millers Dale.

-The long tunnels provide plenty of shelter so if you've got a wet day during your visit to the Peak District National Park, grab your waterproof jacket and head out for a stroll.
+The long tunnels provide plenty of shelter so if you've got a wet day during your visit to the Peak District National Park, this is a good route to try.
+Just remember your waterproof jacket.

 Get to know this walking route with our full Monsal Trail walking guide.